LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 5.1.b (basic) **A predictive models register** identifies all the models used by the organisation and is kept up-to-date
 - [ ] 5.1.c (basic) For each model there is an **owner** defined, identifiable and easily contactable
 - [ ] 5.1.d (basic) For each model, we systematically carry out a **risk assessment** following any incidents, failures or biases
-- [ ] 5.1.e Monitoring tools are put in place to ensure continuous monitoring of systems based on predictive models and can trigger alerts directly to the team in charge
+- [ ] 5.1.e (advanced) Monitoring tools are put in place to ensure continuous monitoring of systems based on predictive models and can trigger alerts directly to the team in charge
-- [ ] 5.1.f For each model, we define and test a procedure for suspending the model and a degraded operating mode without the model, in order to prepare for the case where the model is subject to failure or unexpected behaviour
+- [ ] 5.1.f (advanced) For each model, we define and test a procedure for suspending the model and a degraded operating mode without the model, in order to prepare for the case where the model is subject to failure or unexpected behaviour
-- [ ] 5.1.g For each model, we study its entire genealogy (all the steps and choices that led to its development and evaluation), as well as its conditions and limits of validity, in order to understand the model before using it
+- [ ] 5.1.g (advanced) For each model, we study its entire genealogy (all the steps and choices that led to its development and evaluation), as well as its conditions and limits of validity, in order to understand the model before using it
 - [ ] 5.1.h (basic) We always use the models for **uses in accordance with their conditions and limits of validity**
 - [ ] 5.1.i (basic) We have not yet put in place such measures